 I’m so excited for my students who have committed to a regular practice and seen some heartening benefits show up in the very fabric of their bones!
 They continue to do the work, and it’s wonderful to witness firsthand what could be part of a relatively low cost and low risk answer to maintaining strong healthy bones and avoiding broken ones.
 Yoga also comes with some pretty great “side effects,” such as better balance, improved posture and strength, and reduced levels of anxiety.
 Hope to see you and your beautiful bones on the mat soon!

 eating foods rich in calcium, such as low fat dairy products, sardines, salmon, green leafy vegetables and calcium-fortified foods and beverages.

 getting more vitamin D from the sun or a supplement

 Note: if you are under 30, building bone so that your peak bone density score is as good as it can be could help you tremendously later in life!
 All of the above recommendations apply to those who are still building bone density.

-We truly believe yoga is for everyone, that’s why we offer mat and chair sessions for all levels.
-We are passionate about bringing the principles of yoga – physical postures, meditation, and breathing – to atypical populations, outside of the classic yoga studio space, and offer our classes in community, corporate, and private settings where participants can feel supported while safely finding their own practice.
+We are passionate about bringing the principles of yoga to atypical populations outside of the classic yoga studio space; and offer our classes in community, corporate, and private settings where participants can feel supported while safely finding their own practice.
 Feel free to explore our Class Calendarfor more details on when and where.